zhou-lab/biscuit/README.md

 8) cytosine retention;
 9) cytosine conversion count.

+One might wonder why out of 12 reads coverage, one only gets 0 retention and 2 conversion.
 With `-v`, one may get extra information
 ```
 chr20   47419733        47419734        C       .
 ACG     12      0       2
     CCCTT   66677   ;7);<   ++---   74,68,51,44,23  21,19,21,22,18